arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theeffectsofinstructionalevents/Theeffectsofcontingencyvariables/Schedulesofreinforcementandpunishment/Effectsofcontinuousversusintermittentschedulesofconsequences/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Effects of continuous versus intermittent schedules of consequences "
+title: 'Effects of continuous versus intermittent schedules of consequences '
-nav_order: Effectsofcontinuousversusintermittentschedulesofconsequences
-has_children: false
 ---
 # Effects of continuous versus intermittent schedules of consequences